SoFFT: Spatial Fourier Transform for Modeling Continuum Soft Robots: Experimental Validation

 \subsection{Spectrum Analysis}

 From the samples $\bm{\xi}\left(n \lambda_s, \, m T_s\right)$, it is possible to compute the \ac{STFT} through the \ac{FFT} algorithm.
-Fig. \ref{fig:stft_exp} shows the spectra of the experimental data, where zero-padding was applied to increase the resolution of the wavenumbers.
+Fig. \ref{fig:stft_exp} shows the spectra of the experimental data, where zero-padding was applied to the spatial samples to increase the resolution of the wavenumbers.